alexch/codelikethis/public/lessons/javascript_intro/common_operators.md

 'cat' !== 'cat' // => false
 ```

-# Equals vs REALLY Equals
+# Equals vs Identity

-It is worth noting the descrepency between the double equals `==` and triple equals `===`.
-The double equals will try and coerce the operands so that they match if possible, while the triple equals will perform a comparison on the values as they are.
+It is worth noting the descrepency between the double equals `==` and triple equals `===`.The double equals will try and coerce the operands so that they match if possible, while the triple equals will perform a comparison on the values as they are.
 When comparing two values you should **always** use the triple equals.

 # Lab: Compare and Contrast